Betaxolol (Into the eye)

 Warnings While Using This Medicine

-- Check with your doctor before using if you have emphysema, asthma, bronchitis, heart disease, thyroid disorders, or diabetes.
+- Tell your doctor if you have emphysema, asthma, bronchitis, heart disease, thyroid disorders, diabetes, or severe allergic reactions.

 Possible Side Effects While Using This Medicine